Olaclemmy/Force-Touch/README.md

 [Adafruit FSR Docs](https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr)

 > NOTE: I am not using an adafruit FSR for this project.
-However, I did find there docs very useful.
+However, I did find their docs very useful.

 #### Enjoy!